BorisAndrews/BorisAndrews.github.io/publications/sp-schemes/index.md

 Solutions to the BBM equation conserve energy, \\(\int[\frac{1}{2}u^2 + \frac{1}{6}u^3]\\), contributing to their stability and persistence over time.

 Simulating the BBM equations using the 2-stage Gauss method, a **symplectic integrator**, we observe a **gradual decline in the simulated energy**. <br>
-This decline manifests as artificial, unphysical oscillations in the solution.
+This decline manifests as *artificial, unphysical oscillations in the solution*.

 In our preprint, Patrick Farrell and I propose a framework to modify numerical time discretisations to preserve conservation laws exactly.
 We achieve this through:
 - **Finite elements in time**